 But it’s important to add that just because things look better on the surface, does not necessarily mean there is equality.
 It runs much deeper than optics and visibility.
 Giving equal opportunities to women is just one step.
 They should also be paid fairly.
 Just look at the recent case of Carrie Gracie in the BBC.
 She left her position as China Editor in order to make a point about pay discrimination because she was being paid much less than her male counterparts.

 We're witnessing a watershed moment for women across many creative industries, where long overdue conversations about gender equality are finally happening.
 It is time that those in positions of power sat up and listened.

 These problems have been allowed to fester: we now need to collectively interrogate, and where necessary dismantle, the status quo so collectively men and women can move our industry forward together.

 Refinery29 has spent over 12 years championing the work of women, both in our organisation and the wider world.
 During my time here, I have seen how transformative frank dialogue can be when it comes to telling women's stories: from Refinery29 commissioning films by female directors and writers as part of our Shatterbox Anthology series, to editorial takeovers that delve into the untold sides of topics including motherhood and menstruation, we want to level the playing field when it comes to equality by shining a light on the imperfect but indispensable female experience.

 Curtis, Tomchak and Kavanagh are all judges for The Drum Online Media Awards, which identify the cleverest, boldest and most original purveyors of news and views from around the world.

-The entry deadline is Friday 9 February, make sure you download the entry pack and showcase your outstanding work on a global scale.
+Deadline extensions are now available for these awards, so make sure you download the entry pack and showcase your outstanding work on a global scale.